 In new aquariums, the filter is not biologically mature.
 This means the essential bacteria required to nitrify – or clean - the toxic waste produced by fish have not yet become established on the filter media and the water can become unsafe for your fish.

-To give this process a head-start, we recommend the use of a filter booster treatment such as Quick Safe Start.
+To give this process a head-start, we recommend the use of a filter booster additive such as Fast Filter Start.
 Filter Boosters add bacteria to the filter, which reduces the time usually required to mature a filter.

 Watch our short video about the Nitrogen Cycle and New Tank Syndrome to understand what goes on in a new aquarium and the best way to prevent early problems.